Body-camera video shows officer kneeling on man for five minutes before he dies

 One officer comments that they don’t have any weight on Gonzalez’s chest.
 As an officer tries to shift positions, another officer stops him: “No, no, no. No weight, no weight.”

-A few seconds later, the officers realize that Gonzalez has stopped making noise, the video shows.
+A few seconds later, the officers realize Gonzalez has stopped making noise, the video shows.
 They roll him on his side, tap him and call his name.

 A third officer approaches, and they check for a pulse.
 When they don’t find one, they start CPR.
 Several other officers and at least one member of the fire department arrive as the officers continue CPR for about six minutes.